bendytree/node-itsa/readme.md

 data's array will be validated according to its index.
 For example, the first validator will be run against the first item in the array, etc.

+NOTE: If each array item should have the same validation then use the `itsa.arrayOf` validator (below).

 ``` js
 itsa.array([itsa.string()]).validate(["red"]).valid === true;
 itsa.array([itsa.string()]).validate([]).valid === false;